plone/training/embed.rst

 ... only:: not presentation

-    Now we can reinstall our Plone site.
+    Now you can reinstall your Plone site.

-    Everybody can vote now on talks.
-That is not what we wanted.
-Actually, we want reviewers only to vote on pending Talks.
+    Everybody can now vote on talks.
+That's not what we wanted.
+We only want reviewers to vote on pending Talks.
 This means, depending on the workflow state, the permission has to change.
 Luckily, workflows can be configured to do just that.
-    Talks already have their own workflow.
-So we won't interfere with other packages.
+Since Talks already have their own workflow we also won't interfere with other content.

     First, we have to tell the workflow that he will be managing more permissions.
 Next up, we have to configure for each state, which role has the two new permissions now.